redactedaccount/mantitech/README.md

 ### Exchange
 - **Material notes** — attach a private note to any material's exchange page, visible next to the header
 - **Buy/sell ledger** — view your full trade history for a material in one click (requires API key)
+- **Min/Max quick-fill** — buttons on the order form instantly fill the price input with the current floor or ceiling
+- **Cheapest offer indicator** — My Offers tab gains a Market Price column showing the current lowest offer, and a Lowest column that marks with ✅ when your price matches it (requires API key)

 ### Chat
 - **Link previews** — URLs are automatically linkified; images render inline, YouTube and Suno links show a clickable thumbnail
 - **GIF picker** — type `/tenor <search>` in any chat input to search and insert a GIF
 - **Emoji picker** — an emoji button next to the send button opens a full emoji picker
 - **Scroll indicator** — a "Scroll to latest" bar appears when you're not at the bottom of a chat
+- **Mention autocomplete** — Tab selects the highlighted mention suggestion without needing the mouse

+### Guild Pages
+- **Link previews** — same linkify and inline image treatment as chat, applied to guild posts and feeds

+### Wishlist
+- **Copy to clipboard** — a copy button next to the wishlist edit button exports your wishlist as plain text

+### Settings
+- **Toggle features** — enable or disable individual features from the in-game Settings modal

 ---